xfap/zsh_quick_apply/README.md

 # zsh_quick_apply

+## Copy fiels in directory `settings` to your home dir.

+Run: `zsh`.
+That's all.

+If somethins wrong?

-## Check if installed Zsh in your computer
+## First check if installed Zsh in your computer

 - `which zsh`
 - Or, `cat /etc/shells`